Since you’re here reading this page, you’re obviously looking for some good information about chest shaving. Well, let’s get started!

 Once your skin and hair is fully moisturized, gently pull the skin taut with one hand and draw the razor across your skin with the other in long strokes.
 To avoid cutting yourself, missing hairs or causing razor burns, shave slowly with a wet razor.
 A slow shave is a better shave.

-Start your chest shaving by going down first, then up.
+- Start by going down first, then up.

-Have you heard that alcohol dries out the skin, which is another major cause of skin irritations after chest shaving?
+Have you heard that alcohol dries out the skin, which is another major cause of skin irritations?
 There are a number of natural lotions, creams and oils that will kill bacteria, prevent infection and condition your skin that you can use instead.

-Oh, one more thing – While shaving with a wet razor is the most common method of chest shaving and can create results that will enhance your over all look, there are other tools that will make chest shaving even easier and safer.
+Oh, one more thing – While using a wet razor is the most common method of chest shaving and can create results that will enhance your over all look, there are other tools that can make it even easier and much safer.

 Don't Be Shy, Order Now!
 What Are You Waiting for?